blaenk/site/content/notes/algorithms.md

 The edges in _directed graphs_ have an associated one-way direction, such that edges are defined by an ordered pair of vertices that define a one-way adjacency.
 A directed graph (or _digraph_) is a set of vertices and a collection of directed edges, each connecting an ordered pair of vertices.
 The _outdegree_ of a vertex is the number of edges pointing from it, while the _indegree_ is the number of edges pointing to it.

 The first vertex in a directed edge is the _head_ and the second vertex is the _tail_.
-Edges are drawn as arrows pointing from head to tail, such as $v \rightarrow w$.
+Edges are drawn as arrows pointing from head to tail, such as `$v \rightarrow w$`.

-Directed graphs can be represented by adjacency lists with the stricter property that if node $w$ is present in the adjacency list corresponding to $v$, it simply means that there is a directed edge $v \rightarrow w$, but not vice versa unless explicitly defined.
+Directed graphs can be represented by adjacency lists with the stricter property that if node `$w$` is present in the adjacency list corresponding to `$v$`, it simply means that there is a directed edge `$v \rightarrow w$`, but not vice versa unless explicitly defined.

 ### Digraph Reachability